crash31/craft3-starter/README.md

 - Configure `MIX_PROXY_URL` to your development url
 - Clone repository and run `./craft setup`.
 If you ge error run `chmod +x ./craft`
 - When setup has completed, log in, go to setting -> plugins and install the Mix plugin.
 Go to Mix settings and change the public path setting to `public`.
+- Everything in the root of the `templates` folder should start with an underscore, including folders.
+This prevents craft rendering files if a url matches the filename.

 # External Services
 Before starting the project it is good to find out if we are hosting the website or not, this has impact on if we configure the following services.